 Table of Contents:

-In this guide, we will demonstrate how an IP infringement complaint may be submitted to have listings of counterfeit products removed from Shopee.
+In this guide, we will demonstrate how an IP infringement complaint may be submitted to have listings of fake products removed from Shopee.
 We will also briefly set out the penalty regime that Shopee has implemented to penalize sellers of counterfeit products on the platform.

 Shopee is a Southeast Asian ecommerce platform headquartered in Singapore.
 Apart from serving as an online marketplace for merchants and consumers to buy and sell products internationally, Shopee also offers an in-house payment service (ShopeePay) and logistical support for its users.